-Gewanda C. Johnson is the founder and CEO of Hope and Healing Corporation: A corporation with many arms serving and reaching the needs of the marginalized of society locally and abroad to orphanages in Haiti and Africa.
+Gewanda J.Parker is the founder and CEO of Hope and Healing Corporation: A corporation with many arms serving and reaching the needs of the marginalized of society locally and abroad to orphanages in Haiti and Africa.
 In 2003, she started an organization to help young girls and teens suffering with self-esteem and identity issues.
-Over the years, its changed forms and names and is now affectionately called G-Girls: an acronym used for the different components implemented that foster self-acceptance, self-esteem, mentoring, mothering and sister-ing, of the female gender in all age brackets.
+Over the years, it’s changed forms and names and is now affectionately called G-Girls: an acronym used for the different components implemented that foster self-acceptance, self-esteem, mentoring, mothering and sister-ing, of the female gender in all age brackets.

 Parker received her Bachelor of Arts degree from Edward Waters College and she holds a Master of Divinity degree from Asbury Theological Seminary.
-She is embarking upon her PHD studies in Doctoral Ministry Pastoral Care and Counseling.Prior to establishing Hope and Healing, G-Girls, and Levitical Praise, she has taught in the public school system as an educator for many years.
-Gewanda has been nominated and selected 3 times for the prestigious award for Who’s Who Among Americas Teachers; and twice nominated and selected into the Prestigious Cambridge Leadership Award and selected as One of Oprah Winfrey’s, educational O Ambassadors for a humanitarian service project for the country of India.
+She is embarking upon her PHD studies in Doctoral Ministry Pastoral Care and Counseling.Prior to establishing Hope and Healing, G-Girls, and Anchored, she taught in the public school system as an educator for over 21 years.
+She was nominated and selected 3 times for the prestigious award for Who’s Who Among America’s Teachers; and twice nominated and selected into the Prestigious Cambridge Leadership Award.
+She was also selected as one of Oprah Winfrey’s, educational O Ambassadors for a humanitarian service project for the country of India.

-In addition to her educational experience, Gewanda has served as a dynamic ministry leader in the areas of staff pastors, women’s leader, administration, worship leader, small group facilitator, missions and pioneering of grass roots ministries.

-Within the context of sensitive areas, she has work with multiple multicultural and diversity assemblage of both professionals and laity groups in various settings.
+Within the context of sensitive areas, Gewanda has work with multiple multicultural and diversity assemblage of both professionals and laity groups in various settings.
 Most notable, in 2003, she was asked to speak to the highly Militant Religious Divides between the Protestants and Catholics in Belfast, Northern Ireland.As a facilitator and trainer, she has worked alongside many leadership groups and church leadership teams in the areas of Church Growth and Transformation.
 Through her experience, she has proven her ability to serve, lead and interact with people of diverse backgrounds.
 Her initiatives and endeavors, have taken her nationally and internationally to such places as London England, Duverge, Dominican Republic, (Community Development), Bon Repos, Haiti (Orphanages) and she spent eight weeks in Nigeria, Africa ( Abuja, Benin, Ewu and Kano) concentration on cross cultural ministry development.